-On this page you’ll find guidance about running an anti-academisation campaign, examples of tactics that can be deployed and resources available for you to use.
+Guidance about running an anti-academisation campaign, including examples of tactics that can be deployed and resources for you to use.

 Getting the school group active